-Data limit – Users can now limit how much data each analyser can use per day, meaning no more unexpected data costs.
+Data limit – Users can now limit how much data each analyzer can use per day, meaning no more unexpected data costs.

 So what can Remote Access do for you?

-- Remotely checking and changing settings for customers who may not be confident in doing so or who may not have access to the analyser.
+- Remotely checking and changing settings for customers who may not be confident in doing so or who may not have access to the analyzer.

-- Allowing Pi’s service team to temporarily remotely connect to the analyser if customers have an issue and are unsure about how to solve it.
+- Allowing Pi’s service team to temporarily remotely connect to the analyzer if customers have an issue and are unsure about how to solve it.

-- Automatically sending daily/weekly reports of data logs and/or status logs to users from the server (no mobile data costs from the analyser).
+- Automatically sending daily/weekly reports of data logs and/or status logs to users from the server (no mobile data costs from the analyzer).

-- Easily view when maintenance is required or due on analysers, allowing users to efficiently plan which sites to visit and when.
+- Easily view when maintenance is required or due on analyzers, allowing users to efficiently plan which sites to visit and when.

-- Know when alarms activate on the unit within seconds by enabling text and/or email alerts direct from the analyser.
+- Know when alarms activate on the unit within seconds by enabling text and/or email alerts direct from the analyzer.

-- Tune control values to optimise dosing without the need to visit the site.
+- Tune control values to optimize dosing without the need to visit the site.

-- Analyse stored data to investigate incidents, explain issues or validate the process.
+- Analyze stored data to investigate incidents, explain issues or validate the process.